 Denver Airport sees more than its fair share of flight cancellations due to bad weather, particularly with winter snowstorms, but this means they are more prepared than other airports.
 When mass cancellations happen at Denver Airport, cots are available for stranded passengers who opt against getting a hotel room.

-To find them, ask an airline or airport employee or use a courtesy phone to reach someone who has access to this information.
-(Note: It is not possible to use these cots if you’re simply choosing to stay the night at the airport and your flight hasn’t been delayed.
+To find them, ask an airline or airport employee or use a courtesy phone to reach someone with access to this information.
+(Note: It is not possible to use these cots if you’re choosing to stay the night at the airport and your flight hasn’t been delayed.
 You also cannot reserve cots in advance.)

 Security & Safety